Kabuswe/Cloud-Web-Scraping/README.md

 - ### Setting up the environment:

   We’ll be building our web scraper in the **python 2.7 environment**.
-To get python 2.7 follow this link https://www.python.org/downloads/release/python-2715/ and choose the installer specific to you OS and system type.
+To get python 2.7 follow this link https://www.python.org/downloads/release/python-2715/ and choose the installer specific to your OS and system type.
 Download and install using the installer.

   Once installed your machine is ready to execute python script.
 My machine?
 I thought you said we are going to be working on the cloud.
 No need to panic we’re getting there.
 Before we can deploy our web scraper to the cloud we first need to run tests on our machine to make sure it’s working error free.